• My Story

 Once you’ve read through all your course books, you will need to spend time in clinical studies.
 Depending on your program, you may spend up to 16 hours per week in clinics.
 You may need to submit assignments, publish research and appear for examinations before you can move on to the next stage of your career.

-A Walk Through The Clinical Period
+A Walk Through the Clinical Period

 Nursing clinics start in the second semester of your sophomore year.
 LAs a nurse, you will have to go through simulation labs, work in a clinic and learn the ethics of assisting a patient.
 When you’re in the clinics, you need to bring your A-game.
 There are no safety nets on the job, and even if your work gets supervised, you can still make mistakes.
 Therefore, take the time to learn skills, provide the best care, and minimize your errors.
 For example, practice stitching on a medical mannequin before trying with patients.